 Everyone knows that drinking and driving don’t go well together.
 And yet, many still DUI it.
-An estimated over 300,000 DUI incidents occur in the U.S. every single day.
-Some end in a simple arrest, others lead to catastrophic consequences, including injuries and even death.
-Statistics shows that the average drunk driver drives under the influence of alcohol over 80 times before getting caught.
+An estimated 300,000 DUI incidents occur in the U.S. every single day.
+Some end in a simple arrest and others lead to catastrophic consequences, including injuries and even death.
+Statistics show that the average drunk driver drives under the influence of alcohol over 80 times before getting caught.
 Does it mean you should sell your car, crawl under a rock and put a blanket on?

 It goes without saying that you should never (I repeat, NEVER) drink and drive.
 This is especially important if you’re driving in Los Angeles, where DUI arrests outpace national trends in the U.S.